peteroupc/html3dutil/tutorials/glmath.md

 multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation.
-Like matrix multiplication, quaternion multiplication is not commutative.
+Like matrix multiplication, the order in which you multiply quaternions is important.
 This multiplication behavior is opposite to that in the D3DX and DirectXMath libraries.

 ### Tait-Bryan angles and their disadvantages <a id=Tait_Bryan_angles_and_their_disadvantages></a>